IBM/i-oic-better-together-data-ai-assistants-finance/backend/README.md

 ## Disclaimer
 * This is PoC quality code not meant to be deployed as-is in Production
-* Clearly it can be improved.
+* Clearly it can be improved

 ### Prerequisites